-- 8 strips bacon, cooked until crisp and crumbled if desired.
+- Eight strips bacon, cooked until crisp and crumbled if desired.

-- Preheat your gas grill by opening the lid and setting all the burners on high.
-Close the lid and leave the grill on high for 10 minutes, then reduce the heat of all the burners to medium.
+Preheat your gas grill by opening the lid and setting all the burners on high.
+Close the lid and leave the grill on high for 10 minutes, then reduce all the burners’ heat to medium.

-- Lightly brush the onion slices with 1 tablespoon oil and season with salt.
-Place on the grill over direct heat and cook until browned and slightly softened, 2 to 3 minutes per side.
+Lightly brush the onion slices with one tablespoon oil and season with salt.
+Place the grill over direct heat and cook until browned and slightly softened, 2 to 3 minutes per side.
 Transfer to a plate.

-- Generously sprinkle a pizza peel or the underside of a baking sheet with the uncooked polenta, grits, or cornmeal.
-Place the dough in the center of the work surface and roll it around until it’s evenly coated and then generously drizzle the dough with the remaining 2 tablespoons oil.
-(If making individual pizzas, divide the dough into 4 equal portions.)
-Roll the dough with a rolling pin or stretch it out with your hands, being careful to press it out from the center, until the dough is 1/8 to 1/4 inch thick.
+Generously sprinkle a pizza peel or the underside of a baking sheet with the uncooked polenta, grits, or cornmeal.
+Place the dough in the center of the work surface and roll it around until it’s evenly coated and then generously drizzle the dough with the remaining two tablespoons oil.
+(If making individual pizzas, divide the dough into four equal portions.)
+Roll the dough with a rolling pin or stretch it out with your hands, being careful to press it out from the center until the dough is 1/8 to 1/4 inch thick.
 Don’t worry about making it perfect—organically shaped crusts are part of the charm of grilled pizza.

-- Move the pizza dough close to the grill and pick it up by the corners closest to you.
+Move the pizza dough close to the grill and pick it up by the corners closest to you.
 Working swiftly and in a single motion, place the pizza on the cooking grate, starting by lowering the dough at the back of the grill grate down first and ending at the front.
 And then Close the lid and grill for 3 minutes (no peeking!).
 Check the crust and, if necessary, continue grilling until the bottom of the crust is well marked and golden brown.
-If your grill cooks unevenly, finesse this by rotating the crust and/or moving it to another section of the grill.
+If your grill cooks unevenly, finesse this by rotating the crust and moving it to another section.
 (Once you become comfortable making pizza on the grill, this part of the process will become second nature to you.)

 CHARCOAL GRILL VARIATION

-Build a fire by lighting 50 to 60 charcoal briquettes either in a chimney starter or in a pyramid-shaped mound on the bottom grate of your grill.
-Once the briquettes have become gray-ashed, which usually takes 20 to 30 minutes, move them all to one side of the grill.
+Build a fire by lighting 50 to 60 charcoal briquettes either in a chimney starter or in a pyramid-shaped mound on your grill’s bottom grate.
+Once the briquettes have become gray-ashed, which usually takes 20 to 30 minutes, move them to one side of the grill.
 Move the pizza dough close to the grill and pick it up by the corners closest to you.
 Working swiftly and in a single motion, place the pizza on the cooking grate, starting by lowering the dough at the back of the grill grate down first and ending at the front.

 Close the lid and grill for 4 minutes (no peeking!).
-Rotate the crust 180° and continue grilling until the bottom of the crust is well marked and golden brown, another 2 to 3 minutes.
-If your grill cooks unevenly, finesse this by rotating the crust again and/or moving it to another section of the grill.
+Rotate the crust 180° and continue grilling until the crust’s bottom is well marked and golden brown, another 2 to 3 minutes.
+If your grill cooks unevenly, finesse this by rotating the crust again and moving it to another section of the grill.
 (Once you become comfortable making pizza on the grill, this part of the process will become second nature to you.)
 Remove the crust, flip it over, and follow the recipe instructions above for topping the crust.